mxeng/mcp-docs/labs/Lab-1.md

 # MXEN2002 Mechatronic Microcontroller Project

-### Laboratory A:  Downloading to the microcontroller, driving LEDs
+### Laboratory 1:  Downloading to the microcontroller, driving LEDs

 **Before the lab**
  - **This unit will involve programming a microcontroller in C, you will need to review programming notes and material and if unfamiliar with C language, and complete tutorials on the basics of C language.**